-$$(3X_2 + X_1) - (3O_2 + O_1).$$
+$$(4X_2 + X_1) - (4O_2 + O_1).$$

 - (a) How many states (i.e. board positions) are there in a Tic-Tac-Toe game.
 Note that there are symmetric board positions. - (b) What is the (maximum) depth of the complete game tree (that starts from empty board and has terminal nodes at the bottom)?
-Does the complete game tree contain all the board positions you counted in (a)?
-Does it contain additional board positions? - (c) Start from a board where there is an X is the center and O in the top left corner and it is X's turn to move.
+Does the complete game tree contain all the board positions you counted in (a)? - (c) Start from a board where there is an X is the center and O in the top left corner and it is X's turn to move.
 Show the game tree down to depth 2 where there are two X's and two O's on the board. - (d) Mark on your tree the heuristic evaluation function values of all (leaf) nodes at level 2.
 Thereafter, mark on your tree the min-max values of all remaining nodes. - (e) Apply alpha-beta search on your tree, and mark the pruned subtrees when traversing from left to right, from right to left, and in an optimal order (resulting in most pruning). - 2.
 (5 points) Assume you are playing a five-piece endgame in chess.
 Many modern chess programs contain built-in game trees for all endgames with limited number of pieces (such as five-piece endgames).
 Assume leaves of this tree are labeled by -1 if the position is a losing position, +1 if it is a winning position and 0 if it is a tie.
 Is algorithm alpha-beta pruning guaranteed find a winning strategy whenever it exists?
 Why? - 3.
-(10 points) Consider the game tree in Figure 1 in which the terminal node scores (in parentheses at the leaf nodes) are all from player MAX's point of view. - (a) What move should the first player choose?
+(10 points) Consider the game tree in Figure 1 in which the terminal node scores are all from player MAX's point of view. - (a) What move should the first player choose? - (b) What nodes do not need to be examined using the alpha-beta algorithm assuming that nodes are examined in left-to-right order?